Energy and Water

 We may recognize them from early elementary school, but the 3 R's are just as important in adult life as they were then.

 Reducing your waste is always the best and most important option to maintain a green workplace.
 Strategically think of where most of the waste created by your office comes, and identify innovative solutions to eliminate that waste.

 - Think about the amount that you consume and question whether it's all necessary.
-Retail therapy can be a nice break from studying, but the waste footprint it can leave behind would surprise you.
+Retail therapy can be a nice break from work, but the waste footprint it can leave behind would surprise you.

 - Consider product packaging when purchasing new items.
 If you can, choose products with minimal packaging that can be recycled.

 - Steer clear of landfill-bound food containers.
-Styrofoam is non-recyclable in Saskatoon, so try to avoid styrofoam food containers if you can.
-Consider bringing your own tupperware to hold or store food you buy on campus.
+Styrofoam is non-recyclable in Saskatoon, so try to avoid Styrofoam food containers if you can.
+Consider bringing your own Tupperware to hold or store food you buy on campus.